Because You Gotta Beg for Disclosure!

 CVE-2020-13621 - Websites Can Run Arbitrary Code on Machines Running the ‘PlayStation Now’ Application - $15,000

 Unfortunately, the images do not show up in the summary because the rest of the report is not disclosed.
-However, the report goes through the whole discovery process and should give you enough information to find your own bugs.
+However, the report goes through the whole discovery process and should give you enough information to find the same class of bugs.

 Note: The CVE is reserved but I never asked for assignment.